-Since maintenance of the post-closure profile was assumed to be a component of each BCP Alternative, the lifecycle simulation models also evaluated the annualized costs of actions to restore the profile to the design section.
-The analyses allowed the post-closure profile at each location to degrade over time, and then implement restoration activities when certain conditions have been reached.
+Since maintenance of the post-closure profile was assumed to be a component of each Breach Response Alternative, the lifecycle simulation models also evaluated the annualized costs of actions to restore the profile to the design section.
+The analyses allowed the postclosure profile at each location to degrade over time, and then implement restoration activities when certain conditions have been reached.

 The Decision tree for the Breach Response Maintenance is shown in Figure 7-5 Decision tree for Breach Response Maintenance.
-As shown in the figure, the primary conditions that triggered restoration of the design profile were partial breaches and significant overwash events.
+As shown in the figure, the primary conditions that trigger restoration of the design profile were partial breaches and significant overwash events.
 For overwash events, restoration is also dependent on the required fill volume meeting minimum threshold volumes required to justify the mobilization of the appropriate equipment used for restoration.
 The equipment used was assumed to be dependent on the accessibility of each location: fill material was transported to site by trucks at those locations accessible by road, and other locations required the mobilization of a dredge.
 In the Otis Pike Wilderness Area, triggers for post-closure maintenance actions were restricted to the occurrence of partial breaches, in order to align Breach Closure Plans more closely with the current management polices in this area.
-In order to evaluate maintenance costs, the volume and cost data presented in Table 7-28 Primary Input Data for Evaluating BCP Maintenance Costswas input to the models.
+In order to evaluate maintenance costs, the volume and cost data presented in Table 7-29 was input to the models.

-Figure 7-5 Decision tree for Breach Response Maintenance
+Figure 7-5.
+Decision tree for Maintenance of Breach Closure Template

-Table 7-28 Primary input Data for Evaluating BCP Maintenance Costs Input Quantity/Cost Restoration Utilizing Restoration Utilizing Trucking Dredge Minimum Mobilization Volume 2,000 Cubic Yards 300,000 Cubic Yards Initial Mobilization Cost N/A \$1,000,000 Restoration Unit Price \$15 / Cubic Yard \$7 / Cubic Yard
+Tor Evaluating Breach clocal e remplate maintenance et Input Quantity/Cost Restoration Utilizing Restoration Utilizing Trucking Dredge Minimum Mobilization Volume 2,000 Cubic Yards 300,000 Cubic Yards Initial Mobilization Cost N/A \$1,000,000 Restoration Unit Price \$15 / Cubic Yard \$7 / Cubic Yard

-Table 7.00 Drimony Innut Date for Evaluating DCD Maintenance Costs
+Table 7-29.
+Primary Input Data for Evaluating Breach Closure Template Maintenance Costs